5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Sandy_Bridge_Ventura.md

 ## Precautions and Limitations
 This is what you need to know before attempting to install macOS Monterey and newer on unsupported systems:

-- :warning: Backup your working EFI folder on a FAT32 formatted USB Flash Drive just in case something goes because we have to modify the config and content of the EFI folder.
+-  ⚠️ **Backup** your working EFI folder on a FAT32 formatted USB Flash Drive just in case something goes wrong because we have to modify the config and content of the EFI folder.
+- **iGPU/GPU**:
 	- Check if your iGPU/GPU is supported by OCLP.
-Although Drivers for Intel, NVIDIA and AMD cards can be added in Post-Install, the [list of supported GPUs](https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#on-disk-patches) is limited.
+Although Drivers for Intel, NVIDIA and AMD cards can be added in Post-Install, the [list is limited](https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#on-disk-patches)
-- AMD Polaris Cards (Radeon 4xx/5xx, etc.) can't be used with Sandy Bridge CPUs because they rely on the AVX2 instruction set which is only supported by Haswell and newer.
+	- AMD Navi Cards (Radeon 5xxx and 6xxx) can't be used since they require the AVX 2.0 instruction set which is only available on Haswell and newer.
-- Check if any peripherals you are using are compatible with macOS 12+ (Wifi and BlueTooth come to mind).
+- **Networking**:
-- When using Broadcom Wifi/BT Cards, you may need different [combinations of kexts](https://github.com/5T33Z0/OC-Little-Translated/tree/main/10_Kexts_Loading_Sequence_Examples#example-7-broadcom-wifi-and-bluetooth) which need to be controlled via `MinKernel` and `MaxKernel` settings.
-On macOS 12.4 and newer, a new address check has been introduced in bluetoothd, which will trigger an error if two Bluetooth devices have the same address.
+	- When using Broadcom Wifi/BT Cards, you will need a different [set of kexts](https://github.com/5T33Z0/OC-Little-Translated/tree/main/10_Kexts_Loading_Sequence_Examples#example-7-broadcom-wifi-and-bluetooth) to load which need to be controlled via `MinKernel` and `MaxKernel` settings.
+On macOS 12.4 and newer, a new address check has been introduced in `bluetoothd`, which will trigger an error if two Bluetooth devices have the same address.
 This can be circumvented by adding boot-arg `-btlfxallowanyaddr` (provided by [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM) kext).
+	- Same applies to [Intel WiFi/BT](https://github.com/5T33Z0/OC-Little-Translated/tree/main/10_Kexts_Loading_Sequence_Examples#example-8-intel-wifi-and-bluetooth) cards using [OpenIntelWirless](https://github.com/OpenIntelWireless) kexts
+- **Security**: Modifying the system with OCLP Requires SIP, Apple Secure Boot and AMFI to be disabled so there are some compromises in terms of security.
+- **System Updates**:
-- Incremental (or delta) System Updates won't be available after applying root patches with OCLP.
+	- Incremental (or delta) updates won't be available after applying root patches with OCLP.
 Instead, the whole macOS Installer will be downloaded every time (approx. 12 GB)!
+	- ⚠️ Don't install **Security Response Updates** (RSR) introduced in macOS 13!
+They will fail to install on pre-Haswell systems.
+More info [**here**](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1019).
-- Check out the [list of things that were removed macOS Ventura](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998) and the impact this has on pre-Kaby Lake systems.
+- **Other**: Check out the [list of things that were removed macOS Ventura](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998) and the impact this has on pre-Kaby Lake systems.
 But keep in mind that this was written for real Macs so certain issues don't apply to Wintel systems.

 ## Preparations
 I assume you already have a working OpenCore configuration for your Sandy Bridge system.
 Otherwise follow Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html) to create one.
 The instructions below are only additional steps required to install and boot macOS Monterey and newer.